Aggregate classifier statistics calculator

 Movement time-bins calculator

-Computes aggregate movement statistics in user-defined time-bins.
+Compute aggregate movement and/or velocity statistics in user-defined time-bins.

 Note